microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

      {% include note.html content= " **ACR name** may contain alpha numeric characters only and must be between 5 and 50 characters." %}

+     {% include tip.html content= "At the time of writing this lab, the only location that can be used for creation of ACR and SQL is **SouthCentralUS**." %}

    ![Create Azure Components](images/createazurecomponents.png)

 1. It takes approximately 3 to 4 minutes to provision the environment.
-Click on the **Go to resource group** to view the resource group.
+Click on  **Go to resource group** to view the resource group.

    ![Environment Provision](images/deploymentsucceeded.png)